A Business Niche Guide to Selling Antiques and Marketing Them Online

 Figure Out Your Product’s Value

 Before setting up shop on any old web platform, you’re going to want to figure out the value of specific products that you want to sell.
 Since you’ve hopefully already done an initial appraisal of your inventory and know roughly how much the average sale will be, you need to try to determine more specifically which pieces will sell for more money than the rest.
+It’s important not to skip this step if you want to make a profit out of selling collectibles.

 For example, you can learn a lot about styles like Eames Design from a quick Google search.
 This is probably the result of great online marketing that shows you their designs when you enter keywords.